pluralsight/guides/in-review/interesting-apis/reactive-analytics-using-keen-io-and-actioncable-in-rails-5/article.md

  Now that the bootstrap CSS is set, let's move  onto the more important things:

 ### Getting your credentials
-Connecting to Keen.IO is done with the standard approach with using environment variables.
-[Environment variables](http://railsapps.github.io/rails-environment-variables.html) are used to configure an application's behaviour in different environments (development, staging, production, etc.).
-The environment variables must be **always** kept secret, since some of them may give out sensitive information about your application.
-One way to do this is using  [dotenv-rails]((https://github.com/bkeepers/dotenv) that is included in the list of required gems above.
+Connect to Keen.IO by using environment variables.
+[Environment variables](http://railsapps.github.io/rails-environment-variables.html) configure an application's behavior in different environments (development, staging, production, etc.).
+Environment variables must **always** be kept secret, since some of them may give out sensitive information about your application.
+One way to do this is using the [dotenv-rails]((https://github.com/bkeepers/dotenv) gem, which is included in the list of required gems above.

   Go to [Keen.IO](https://keen.io/)'s website and register your free account.
 Once you register, log in and create your first project.
-Once you've created it, in its  overview tab, you will have the credentials of your project:
+Once you've created this project you will see project credentials in the overview tab.
+Some things that will be available to you:

 - **Project ID**: The unique identifier of your project
 - **API credentials**: